If we take your case, we will represent you on a contingency basis; you won’t owe us a fee unless you recover.

 If you believe you have been sexually harassed at work, give the employment lawyers at Herrmann Law a call: 817-479-9229 or submit your case online to one of our employment lawyers and someone will contact you.

 Employees are often worried about retaliation by an employer if they assert their rights or file a claim against their current or former employer.
 However, employers are frequently prohibited from retaliating against an employee who has asserted certain rights.
 In short this means that an employer cannot fire or otherwise retaliate against an employee who has asserted their rights or filed against their employer for a covered claim.
 There are various “covered claims” that protect you from asserting your legal rights or questioning your employer.
 If you think you have been retaliated against by a current or former employer call the employment lawyers at Herrmann Law to discuss your rights and protections: 817-479-9229.

-Employers with more than fifty employees are required to let employees take unpaid leave time for certain medical related reasons.
+Employers with more than fifty employees are required to let employees take unpaid medical leave time for certain medical related reasons.
 If your employer is covered by the FMLA, then you may be entitled to unpaid leave time from your job.
 Also, if you take FMLA leave then your employer is required to reinstate you to your previous position or similar position and pay you the same benefits as before you took leave.
 Your employer may not retaliate against you for taking FMLA leave and may not interfere with your right to take FMLA leave.